Empire of the Petal Throne: 1975 TSR edition

 Empire of the Petal Throne influenced Dave Arneson and Gary Gygax, who were impressed with the game.
 Barker made his commercial game-design debut at TSR, Inc., the publishers of Dungeons & Dragons, with Empire of the Petal Throne boxed set in 1975.
 TSR published Barker's game and setting as a standalone game, rather than as a "supplement" to the original D&D rules.

 The game brought a level of detail and quality to the concept of a campaign setting which had previously been unknown in the nascent RPG industry's publications.

 The game was the subject of articles in early issues of Dragon magazine, but factors such as inconsistent support from TSR led to its decline in popularity.
 TSR was locked into a deal that made the financial end of the game unpalatable to them.
 They had agreed to pay a "finder's fee" on sales in addition to royalties as well as to certain expensive overrides.
 As a result, the product was more expensive and thus less profitable.

 Nightmare Maze of Jigrésh

 In 1981, Judges Guild acquired the license to publish an EPT adventure, The Nightmare Maze of Jigrésh, a 16-page booklet written by Michael E. Mayeau, with illustrations by Ken Simpson.
 In Issue 42 of The Space Gamer, William A. Barton gave a favorable review, saying, "if you have character of at least level 5 in your EPT campaign, and the players aren't the sort who lose interest quickly, The Nightmare Maze of Jigresh may prove to be an interesting change of pace for your Tekumelian excursions."

 Later editions

 Empire of the Petal Throne was reprinted later as a single book by Different Worlds Publications in 1987.

+Theatre of the Mind Enterprises began publishing supplements in 1992, including Adventures on Tekumel Part 1.
+Adventures on Tekumel, Part 2, Vol 1, Adventures on Tekumel, Part 2, Vol 2, and The Tékumel Bestiary, and then published the game system as Gardásiyal: Deeds of Glory in 1994.

 In 2005, the Canadian publisher Guardians of Order produced Tékumel: Empire of the Petal Throne.
 The game uses a variation of the Tri-Stat dX system.

+In 2015, James Maliszewski launched the fanzine The Excellent Travelling Volume for Empire of the Petal Throne.